dotzero/vagrant-debian-jessie/README.md

 This script will:

- 1. download the `Debian 8.4 "Jessie"` server, 64bit iso
+ 1. download the latest version of `Debian "Jessie"` server iso
  2. ... do some magic to turn it into a vagrant box file
  3. output `debian-jessie.box`